 How to Find Comfy Maternity Yoga Clothes

-Finding the right yoga clothes for pregnancy is about finding maternity gear that is supportive but comfortable.
+Finding the right yoga clothes for pregnancy is a matter of finding maternity gear that is supportive but comfortable.

 Whether you’re a new yogi or a Vinyasa regular, comfort is key when shopping for maternity yoga clothes.

-"I generally recommend anything that is comfortable, and something that you can move freely in", says Jennie Love, an antenatal yoga instructor based in Scottsdale, Arizona in the United States.
+“I generally recommend anything that is comfortable and something that you can move freely in,” says Jennie Love, a prenatal yoga instructor based in Scottsdale, Ariz.